filippo-orru/personal-site-hugo/content/about-me.md

 Communication  • Agile methodology • Effort estimation • Requirements engineering • Hiring • Mentorship
 {{</ notice >}}

-As it turned out, there is much more than coding that makes a great Software Engineer.
-I learned how to **communicate effectively** with coworkers, across teams, and with clients.
-This was great for my personal growth.
+As it turned out, there's more to being a great software engineer than coding.
+At Studo, I learned how to **communicate effectively** with coworkers, across teams, and with clients.

-I was also partly responsible for hiring and onboarding new developers.
-This entails coding interviews, decision-making and **mentorship**.
-I helped introduce many of Studo's current developers to our tech stack and conventions.
+I also held coding interviews to **hire** new developers.
+Once hired, I **onboarded** them to the company's tech stack and conventions, and continued to provide **mentorship** and support.

 ## Head of User Support

-As part of my work at Studo, I was responsible for managing the **excellent user support** team.
-This means I coordinated first, second, and third-level support, I investigated challenging **cross-project issues** when they come up, and called upon my coworkers' expertise to ensure our users are happy.
+At Studo, I was responsible for managing the **excellent user support** team.
+I coordinated first, second, and third-level support, investigated challenging **cross-project issues** when they come up, and called upon my coworkers' expertise to ensure that users are happy.

 As the number of developers and support team members grew, I introduced **new processes** regarding ticket assignment, hand-off, and inter-team communication.

-In March 2024, I experimented with automating parts of the first-level support by leveraging LLMs.
-The results looked promising, but would require more time.
+In this role, I learned a lot about collaborating across teams.

+# Education

+The Bachelor program "Mobile Software Development" at [FH Joanneum](https://fh-joanneum.at/mobile-software-development/bachelor/en) is excellent.
+It covers not just computer science and programming, but also economics, leadership, management, and modern software development practices (e.g. agile development).

+I especially liked the focus on gaining real-world experience -- students start working as developers from the second year of study onwards.

+In October 2022 I graduated with distinction.

 # More
 - Check out my [LinkedIn profile](https://linkedin.com/in/filippo-orru).